Recovering Perfectionists, raise your hand. I’m raising both of mine! Has perfectionism served you well? No? didn’t think so.

 Did you know that perfectionism is an illusion?

 We’re often embarrassed to admit when we’re afraid, but many of us openly identify as perfectionists.

-Perfectionism is often disguised as an elusive bully we call fear.
-He sits next to us, whispering lies that lure us into a false sense of security.
+Contrary to popular belief, it is fear, not perfectionism, that sits next to you, whispering lies that lure you into a false sense of acceptance.

-“I’m just a perfectionist,” we say, as we let opportunities pass by.
+“I’m just a perfectionist,” you say as you let opportunities pass by.

 So what do we do?

 Dr. Susan David, award winning Harvard Medical School Psychologist, TED speaker and CEO of Evidence Based Psychology, says that one thing we can do is get specific about our fears and even have fun at their expense.